knuckleswtf/scribe/docs/guide-getting-started.md

 php artisan scribe:generate
 ```

+Visit your newly generated docs:
-Open up your docs in your browser.
-If you're using `static` type, just find the `docs/index.html` file in your `public/` folder.
-If you're using `laravel` type, start your app (`php artisan serve`), then visit `/docs`.
-You should see your docs show up nicely.
+- If you're using `static` type, find the `docs/index.html` file in your `public/` folder and open it in your browser.
+- If you're using `laravel` type, start your app (`php artisan serve`), then visit `/docs`.

 There's also a Postman collection generated for you by default.
-You can get it by visiting `docs/collection.json` for `static` type, and `/docs.json` for `laravel` type.
+You can get it by visiting `public/docs/collection.json` for `static` type, and `<your-app>/docs.json` for `laravel` type.

 Great!
 You've seen what Scribe can do.
 Now, let's refine our docs to match what we want.